dotcastle/gulp-bower-exports/README.md

 # gulp-bower-exports #
-> Note: This plugin is not yet ready for production.
-It is not published to npm registry.
-Use it at your own risk.
-The first production ready version will be published in few days.

 A JSON driven rule based file transfer plugin for Gulp.
-For detailed information and usage, please visit [gulp-bower-exports](http://www.dotcastle.com/blog "gulp-bower-exports")
+For detailed information and usage, please visit [gulp-bower-exports](http://www.dotcastle.com/blog/gulp-bower-exports "gulp-bower-exports")

 When working with web applications, [bower](http://bower.io/ "Bower") is often a preferred choice to maintain client-side dependencies.
 While bower maintains the dependencies effectively, you do not often need the complete distribution files in your web project.
 The few required files from each distribution package need to be transferred either manually or by writing tedious scripts to do the task.